Women’s Outreach Course (WOC)UN C4ISR Academy for Peace Operations, RSC-Entebbe

 Partner: France, Netherlands, United Kingdom, Italy

-The Government of the Kingdom of Netherlands from Jan 2016 to Feb 2017 provided the Threat Assessment support service – All Sources Information Fusion Unit (ASIFU) using the TITAAN secure network in MINUSMA.
-It was officially decommissioned on 28 Feb 2017 and the Kingdom of the Netherlands financed the data migration to the MINUSMA Mission Secure Network (MMSN), provided by the Government of France.
+The Government of the Kingdom of Netherlands from January 2016 to February 2017 provided the Threat Assessment support service – All Sources Information Fusion Unit (ASIFU), using the TITAAN secure network in MINUSMA.
+It was officially decommissioned on 28 February 2017.
+The Kingdom of the Netherlands financed the data migration to the MINUSMA Mission Secure Network (MMSN), which was provided by the Government of France.

-Advanced Threat Detection and Sensor Information Fusion System Services Project in MINUSMA (United Nations Multidimensional Integrated Stabiliztion Mission in Mali)
+Advanced Threat Detection and Sensor Information Fusion System Services Project in MINUSMA (United Nations Multidimensional Integrated Stabilization Mission in Mali)

 Force Protection and Security Technology Services in MINUSCA (United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic)

 This project was established to address the need to have “eyes over hills” to enhance the support to the mission’s peacekeeping intelligence collection and to improve camp security for UN peacekeepers, the overall security situation, and the quality of situational awareness.
 The aim is to demonstrate the impact of modern surveillance technology on the detection of asymmetric threats.

 The project provides threat assessment for convoy protection and other operational requirements to demonstrate the technological potential of the solution.
 It comprises the deployment, operation and maintenance of several tactical Unmanned Aerial Systems that can be operated anywhere in the Area of Operations.
 Expertise, equipment and services are provided through a Letter of Assist (LOA) between the Government of Israel and the United Nations.

 Rapid Deployment Capabilities - the Modular Command Centre Project